home-assistant/home-assistant.io/source/_integrations/pvpc_hourly_pricing.markdown

 The default is `discrimination`, with 2 periods, as it is usually the cheapest one for home consumers.

-You can change the selected tariff at any time through the options panel, and you can also add multiple sensors by adding them again through the integrations panel.
+You can add multiple sensors (up to 3, one per tariff) by adding them again through the integrations panel.

 ### Advanced configuration